dermatologist/cql-docref/README.md

-# LLM-CQL.py
+# LLM-in-the-loop Execution of Clinical Query Language (CQL) on Unstructured Data

-LLM-CQL.py is a proof of concept for LLM-in-the-loop execution of CQL on unstructured data, currently in review.
+LLM-CQL.py is a proof of concept for LLM-in-the-loop execution of CQL on unstructured data, currently in review. *More details will be added after the paper review.*

-* A fork of the CQL Execution framework that provides a hook for integrating LLM-in-the-loop execution of CQL on unstructured data is [here](https://github.com/dermatologist/cql-execution).
+* A fork of the **CQL Execution framework** that provides a hook for integrating LLM-in-the-loop execution of CQL on unstructured data is [here](https://github.com/dermatologist/cql-execution).

 ## Installation